KennethThNg/HiggsBosonClassification/README.md

 # CS-433 Machine Learning - Project 1
 This project for the Machine Learning course is about predicting from a data set whether a particle is a Higgs Boson based on thirty features.

-All the following functions have to be executed in an environment with ``numpy`` installed.
+We assume that the files are executed in a environment with ``numpy`` installed

 The content of this project is composed of different parts:
 - The folder ``data`` contains the data for the project.
 It is composed of three files: